Your top pick picnic spots

 Orange County

 Covering more than 700 acres, Thomas Bull Memorial Park is the largest in the Orange County parks system.
-The recreational amenities include paddleboats, fishing, tennis and volleyball courts, and horseshoe pits.
+The recreational amenities include a fishing, tennis and volleyball courts, and horseshoe pits.
 The trail loop has various exercise stations alongside the six-acre pond.
 The facility also includes an arboretum and the Hill-Hold museum, a 1769 stone farmhouse.

 The spacious country setting provides a range of scenic locations for a picnic.
 The main area, Picnic Grove, is a 20-acre area with shelters, charcoal grills, and tables.
 It’s ideally situated next to “Sally’s Dream” Playground, one of four within the park.
 This facility not only includes traditional swings and slides, but also special equipment for children with disabilities, such as activity boards and swing sets with platforms for wheelchairs.
+The park is open daily, from dawn to dusk.

 211 State Rte.
 416,Montgomery.
 845-615-3830.